|Table of digestive tract

 |Mouth||Mechanical digestion: chewing

-Chemical digestion: saliva contains amylase
+Chemical digestion: saliva contains amylase and lipase

 |Stomach||Mechanical digestion: churning

 |Small intestine||Chemical digestion: amylase, protease, lipase (assisted by bile from liver/gall bladder), nuclease (all enzymes predominantly from the pancreas)

 |Large intestine||Water absorption

 - saliva as lubrication and source of enzymes